raman763/typscript/README.md

 # typscript

-alis use for data types:
+alias use for data types:
-we're using interface and types: if you see any example got to alias and objectWithInterface file and check the examples.
+we're using interface and types: if you see any example go to alias and objectWithInterface file and check the examples.